RevolutionAnalytics/plyrmr/docs/revo-blog/post.md

 bind.cols(mtcars, carb.per.cyl = carb/cyl)
 ```

-We can see the pattern of classic base functions transform and subset, extended into a complete DSL and popularized by `plyr`: a function name that identifies a broad but related set of data transformations, a data argument and then a number of R expressions, evaluated in an environment expanded with the columns of the data.
+We can see the pattern of classic base functions `transform` and `subset`, extended into a complete DSL and popularized by `plyr`: a function name that identifies a broad but related set of data transformations, a data argument and then a number of R expressions, evaluated in an environment expanded with the columns of the data.
 This is an in memory, small-data, sequential operation.
 How quaint!
 What if we wanted to perform exactly the same operation on a Hadoop-sized data set?
 The data is in a HDFS directory, hosted on multiple disks and machines.
 Processing it on a single processor would be unbearably slow.
 We sure need to become experts in parallel, distributed programming to take a stab at this, right?
 Wrong.
 Hadoop changes that and we get most of the Hadoop goodness with `plyrmr`, without much Hadoop jargon at all.